It is so easy to create really bad real estate images. With these tips, you are guaranteed to make ugly shots of your properties.

 8. Prevent any Image Processing!

 If you have followed point 7, this tip is unnecessary.
-For all the inconvicible individuals, the following applies: Poor real estate photos cannot be obtained when they get image processing.
+For all the inconvicible individuals, the following applies: Bad real estate images cannot be obtained when they get image processing.
 Okay, you could make them worse in Photoshop, but it costs valuable time.
 Any uncorrected photo remains authentically unattractive if you have followed tips 1 to 7.
 If you are asked, tell them that you use „ooc“-technology („out of cam“) for your images.

 9. Leave the Property Untouched!